FortiGate Firewall: Quick Start

 - Optional: create a new administrator account.

-- Optional: follow the safety recommendations.
+- Optional: follow the security recommendations.

 1. Connect to the firewall